ninaschulte/mortgage-calculator/README.md

 # Mortgage Calculator

 This is a mortgage calculator that estimates the amount of money you can afford to spend or borrow as a loan.
+Calculations are done based on user input: age, retirement age, salary, disposal income and other expenses.
 Here you can view the project [LINK](https://ninaschulte-mortgagecalculator-4bb5d57d1e7f.herokuapp.com/).

 *Please note that these calculations are simplified and a real mortgage calculator would need to consider additional factors, such as taxes and fees.
 ## User stories